omriattal/C-Labs/README.md

 # C-Labs
-This repository includes all the systems programing Labs assignments, in Ben Gurion University, Israel.
+This repository includes all the Systems Programming Labs assignments in Ben Gurion University, Israel.
 The course is part of computer science bachelor's degree mandatory courses.

-All of the labs are written entirely in C and rarely in Assembly in Linux Ubunutu.
+Most of the labs are written in C, while some of them in x86 Assembly in Linux Ubunutu.
+Each lab composes of sub-tasks.

-I used makefiles to compile the code and used Visual Studio Code as the development enviroment.
+I used makefiles to compile the code and used Visual Studio Code as a development enviroment.

 #### [LAB1 - Rudimentary C programming, make files](https://www.cs.bgu.ac.il/~caspl202/Lab1/Tasks)
 #### [LAB2 - C programming - pointers, function pointers and simple data structures](https://www.cs.bgu.ac.il/~caspl202/Lab2/Tasks)